When you’re ready to starting blogging career..it’s was pretty clueless. if you didn’t choose the best platform.

 To help set you on the right platform, here’s a rundown of the most popular blogging platforms.

 Blogger has been around for quite awhile, bought by Google in 2003.
 Although Blogger has made many improvements over the years, people making the choice between it and WordPress typically go with the latter.

 What really makes WordPress stand out, in addition to the previously mentioned, is the sheer number of free and premium themes in addition to the level of community support.

-If you think that WordPress.com is too simple and WordPress.org is too complex, Typepad is the perfect compromise.
 Like WordPress.com, Typepad blogs are all hosted on their server, but you have a lot of customization options available.
-It’s still fairly hard to edit their code, but it offers more extensive themes and blog plugins than WordPress.com.

 With the tagline, “Everyone’s stories and ideas,” Medium aims to make it easy for anyone — with a Twitter account — to write, share and analyze their posts.

 It has a passionate community and a huge collection of powerful modules (like plugins) that give it even more power.
-In regards to theming, however, it’s more so on the difficult end of the spectrum.
+In regards to themes, however, it’s more so on the difficult end of the spectrum.

-If you have a good resource for one of the above listed platforms, let us know in the comments and I might add it to the list.
-Thanks!
+If you have a good resource for one of the above-listed platforms, let us know in the comments and I might add it to the list.